ephread/inkgd/docs/source/classes/class_inkplayer.rst

 - void **reset (** **)**

 Destroys the current story.
-ALways call this method first if you want to recreate the story.
+Always call this method first if you want to recreate the story.

 ----